Councillors and Elections

 Colin remains a chartered member of the chartered institute of building.

-Now being freed from full time employment Colin now wishes to share his free time, technical and management experience with the council to help maintain and improve the environment of the village for all existing and future residents.
+Now being freed from full time employment Colin wishes to share his free time, technical and management experience with the council to help maintain and improve the environment of the village for all existing and future residents.
+Colin first became a Councillor in December 2022.

 Register of Interests